jerinsam/singlestoredb-assessment/README.md

 #### Implementation -
 In this POC, Data is pushed from SQL Server to SingleStore DB, Following Services are used:

+- Git Configuration - Use **/install_and_config/1.Add Git Repo in Local.md** for reference.
-- SingleStoreDB docker container - Use /install_and_config/ folder to understand the docker container license and setup.
+- SingleStoreDB docker container - Use **/install_and_config/2.Get Docker Compose Script.md** to understand the docker container license and setup of SingleStoreDB.
+- SinglestoreDB ODBC and Python Connectivity - Use **//install_and_config/3.SingleStore ODBC Connector.md** to understand the setup of SingleStoreDB ODBC connector and python connectivity.
 - SQL Server - Installed in Windows, Developer Edition is free to use.
 - Python

-Steps :
+#### Script Execution Steps :

-- /main/Docker Image Setup.bash - Can be used to get the script used to spin-up the SingleStoreDB docker container.
+- **/main/Docker Image Setup.bash**
+    - Script used to spin-up the SingleStoreDB docker container, change license key by referencing the key generated during the setup of SingleStoreDB.
+Refer :  **/install_and_config/2.Get Docker Compose Script.md**
+- **/main/SQL Queries.sql**
-- /main/SQL Queries.sql - SQL Server Tables and SingleStoreDB table creation script.
+    - SQL Server Tables and SingleStoreDB table creation script.
+- **/main/push-data-sqlserver-singlestore.py**
-- /main/push-data-sqlserver-singlestore.py - Python script to read table from SQL Server and push it to SingleStoreDB.
+    - Python script to read table from SQL Server and push it to SingleStoreDB.
 SingleStoreDB uses same protocol used by MySQL, therefore data push to SingleStoreDB will be same as MySQL.
+    - **/main/test/test_connection.py** : Test connection to SingleStoreDB using python.
+This is used to test the connection before pushing data.